-An innovative adult school that provides incarcerated people with a wide-range of opportunities, including access to college courses, basic literacy instruction and career skill development, has been named a “Distinguished School” by CDCR.
+An innovative California Rehabilitation Center (CRC) adult school has been named a “Distinguished School” by CDCR.
+The school provides incarcerated people access to college courses, basic literacy instruction and career skill development.

 “There are few things more rewarding for a correctional education superintendent than honoring the dedication and commitment of an entire prison staff to the success of its school,” Swain said.
 “The Vista Del Rio Adult School is an outstanding school, with great teachers and dedicated custody staff supporting student success.”

 This is the second year CDCR has honored a school through its Distinguished School initiative, believed to be the first of its kind for a prison system.
 The award seeks to encourage excellence and build an engaged school climate in all CDCR’s 35 schools.
 In 2019, the Robert E. Burton Adult School at San Quentin State Prison was the first to be recognized with the award.